Woolfrey/woolfrey.github.io/_posts/25-06-19-who-is-your-customer.md

 - Graduate outputs like publications or patents,
 - etc.

 Admittedly, there is a danger in treating scholasticism as business.
 A University degree may devolve in to merely producing technical competencies, rather than the development of the intellect.
-This should be the purview of technical colleges, in my opinion, but I digress.
+The former should be the purview of technical colleges, in my opinion, but I digress.

 [⬆️ Back to top.](#top)

 ## SIPOC

 The Supplier-Input-Process-Output (SIPOC) tool is a staple of the Define phase in a Six Sigma project.
 Its purpose is to:
+- Identify suppliers (as potential sources of error), and
 - Provide a high-level process for project stakeholders,
-- Identify suppliers (as potential sources of error), and
 - Identify customers.

 Firstly, knowing who is supplying the inputs to a process can be an important first step in resolving quality issues in a product or process.
 In LSS there is the adage "rubbish in = rubbish out".
 If we are receiving poor quality materials & products from our suppliers, this can cause issues within our processes.

 Second, having a high-level process map can help with early identification of potential problem areas in the system.

 Third, identifying the customer is integral to the success of the project.
 The next step in the Define phase is usually to develop the Voice of the Customer (VoC).
-This often involves interviews and focus groups to obtain primary evidence about what the customer actually wants, versus internal opinions within the business itself.
+This often involves interviews and focus groups to obtain primary evidence about what the customer actually wants, versus opinions of what we _think_ they want.

 It is also important for establish the product or service specifications (critical to quality factors).
 By knowing who the customer is, we define quality with respect to their needs.
 This metrics are what we use in the later phases of the project:
 - Measure: Determining how close the current performance is to the customer requirements.